How to Grow Sweet Peppers

 Insect pests, typically, aren’t too big of a problem for sweet pepper plants.
 But keep an eye out for aphids, pepper maggots, and pepper weevils.
 Aphids will be the most common.
 Begin to look for them at the popular aphid hangouts: under leaves and along juicy stems.

 Make sure to use organic pest control around food sources.
-If you need a little help sorting through organic pest control options for the garden, check out this organic pest control buying guide.
+If you need a little help sorting through organic pest control options for the garden, check out an organic pest control buying guide.

 Pepper plants are more likely to have trouble with sunscald, blossom end rot, and blossoms dropping off than garden pests.
 Prevent those pepper problems by adding compost to the soil, consistent watering, mulching, and planting slightly closer together to protect fruit from the sun.